Elle L. Lynch - Writer, Creative Placemaker, Public Health Advocate

 Elle’s writing has appeared in newspapers, magazines, blogs, and scholarly journals.
-Her consulting services have been utilized by a number of area nonprofits and small businesses to develop client story libraries and engaging social media content.
+Her consulting services have been utilized by a number of area nonprofits and small businesses to develop websites, branding, client story libraries, and engaging social media content.
 A chapbook of her flash nonfiction is forthcoming from Kith and Kin Press.
 She is currently at work on a collection of essays and public art projects exploring the importance of wild and green spaces to our individual and collective wellbeing.

-Elle lives in Omaha, Nebraska with her partner, artist Joey Lynch, their kids and cats.
-When not in her garden, Elle devotes her free time to advocating for local autonomist and abolitionist causes.
+Elle lives in Omaha, Nebraska with her partner, artist Joey Lynch, their kids, and a menagerie of critters.